 For the contest, Ananyakorn Poolsilapa created an informative video about climate change and global warming and zooms in on her city, Nonthaburi.
 With the micro-grant she plans to further educate herself about low-carbon lifestyle options, both at local and global scale, and engage her community where she finds people are showing a positive attitude and willingness to get involved.

-In São Paolo the participants were asked how easy or difficult the different lifestyle options are to adopt.
+In São Paulo the participants were asked how easy or difficult the different lifestyle options are to adopt.
 Avoiding and reducing food waste, house sharing, turning off lights when not in use, switching to LED lighting, and reducing TV time are among the options that were seen as very easy to adopt.
 Avoiding excessive packaging, substituting meat with low carbon protein, and avoiding car use are among the option that were less easy to adopt.
 The more difficult options according to the participants are: reducing meat and dairy consumption, repair items instead of buying new, choosing a vegan/vegetarian diet and bicycle use.

 Eco-Ru: for more sustainable menus

-The first price went to Eco-Ru: for more sustainable menus – an initiative comprised of students and professionals from the University of São Paolo which focuses on food and services, and to promote healthier and more sustainable eating practices.
+The first price went to Eco-Ru: for more sustainable menus – an initiative comprised of students and professionals from the University of São Paulo which focuses on food and services, and to promote healthier and more sustainable eating practices.
 In São Paolo, almost half of the city’s GHG emissions are related to food and services.
 The initiative aims to facilitate the process of making sustainable food choices to help reduce GHG emissions.
 This will be done by developing an index that estimates the environmental and nutritional impact of food preparations at zero cost for the city.

 The second price was awarded to three influencers active under the social media handle @verdesmarias.
-When they noticed that sharing their experience of zero waste had influenced others to do the same, the three São Paolo women strive to use this position to inspire more people to consider more sustainable lifestyle options.
+When they noticed that sharing their experience of zero waste had influenced others to do the same, the three São Paulo women strive to use this position to inspire more people to consider more sustainable lifestyle options.
 As their platform is growing, they are more involved in creating videos, illustrations and photographs, and engaging with experts on the topics of sustainable lifestyles.

 The third price was awarded to Olga Kovalenko who created an engaging video which touches on several concerns on the way we live today, asking whether we need all the things we consume, how we can reduce the use of unsustainable material and aspiring to build a city of the future that is greener and with less pollution.